-This list of the most venomous snakes in the world is in order by the LD50 according to subcutaneous injection which is the most common form of envenomation in humans.
+This is a list of the most venomous snakes in the world in order by the LD50 according to subcutaneous injection which is the most common form of envenomation in humans.
 There are some difficulties with making a list like this, but if we just go by the LD50, this is the list you would get.
 However, this list does not reflect the most dangerous snakes to humans in the world, but rather simply the most toxic snake venoms in the world.
-I am hoping to make such a list in the near future, God willing.
-To understand venom and the LD50, see our page called What is Venom?.
+To understand venom and the LD50, see our post called What is Venom?.

 10) Mainland Tiger Snake – Notechis scutatus